Naki93/Task-Management-App/README.md

 ### Main Challenge For Day 3
 - Upon intergrating RESTFul API's, I've encountered an issue related to data persistence.
 It appears that data stored in the in-memory array (todos) on the server does not persist across server when it restarts.

+### Improvements
+- Adding try catch to the endpoints, so that errors maybe handled effectively.

 ### System Architecture Overview
 The application follows a client-server architecture, where the client (web browser) interacts with the server (backend) to access and manipulate data and it includes the following components: